 Capital Gains Taxes

-There are no capital gains taxes levied on property sold (or inherited) in the Bahamas.
+There are no capital gains taxes levied on property sold (or inherited) in The Bahamas.
 That tax freedom applies to both individuals selling a home and companies selling commercial real estate.

 Bahamas’ Stamp Duty

 Historically, stamp duties were a sort of administrative fee that paid for an official to apply a stamp to a legal document.
 These days, they have become a tax on transactions.
 And they are a part of life in certain countries, including The Bahamas.

 For real estate transactions, the stamp duty tax rate is:

 - Just 2.5% of the consideration given for properties that are $100,000 or less.